 Sometimes they’re pretty, sometimes they’re not.
 The forests are gorgeous and the people are decently detailed.
 The cities are horribly textured.

 Most of the mechanics are awkward and require getting used to.
 And, unfortunately, the combat isn’t the best.

-The dialogue is awkward, but the music is fantastic!
+The dialogue might be awkward, but the music is fantastic at the very least.

 The progress you feel from blacksmith boy to knight is worth it.
 The amount of choice you have also makes the game fun.
 The mechanics of the game make it drag a bit though.

 Kingdom Come: Deliverance is available now on PS4, Xbox One, and PC